The Great Blasket Islands – Dingle Peninsula, Ireland

 Great Blasket Island self-catering accommodation

 Simple self-catering accommodation is available in five restored houses at the top of the village.
-They are euqipped with basic amenities, but no more than what is needed to enjoy a peaceful and relaxing getaway.
+Lodgings are equipped with basic amenities, but no more than what is needed to enjoy a peaceful and relaxing getaway.